|“Howdy, partner! Can you spare a few $million?”|

-Our Augusta Today and CityStink.net group had limited representation at the January 30, 2012 meeting of the City of Augusta’s Finance Committee when several commissioners roasted the City’s outside lawyer, Jim Plunkett over the Tee Center parking deck agreements with manager Augusta Riverfront LLC.
+Our Augusta Today and CityStink.net group had limited representation at the January 30, 2012 meeting of the City of Augusta’s Finance Committee when several commissioners roasted the City’s outside lawyer, Jim Plunkett over the TEE Center parking deck agreements with manager Augusta Riverfront, LLC.
 However, one comment reported by WJBF’s George Eskola struck home.
-“We’re supposed to be in a partnership but I’ve never seen partners treated as we’ve been treated in these issues accusing people of doing things wrong we don’t operate like that,” said Paul Simon who’s company Augusta Riverfront LLC owns the Marriott.
+“We’re supposed to be in a partnership but I’ve never seen partners treated as we’ve been treated in these issues accusing people of doing things wrong we don’t operate like that,” said Paul Simon, whose company Augusta Riverfront, LLC owns the Marriott.

 Here is what was found.
 Better said, here is what I didn’t find.

-The Augusta Commission has only approved one document that might be seen as a “partnership agreement” for the Tee Center in the form of the Management Agreement Term Sheet (*click to view).
-It is UNSIGNED AND UNDATED, but was included in the package of documents when the Tee Center was approved by the Commission on August 21, 2007.
+The Augusta Commission has only approved one document that might be seen as a “partnership agreement” for the TEE Center in the form of the Management Agreement Term Sheet.
+It is UNSIGNED AND UNDATED, but was included in the package of documents when the TEE Center was approved by the Commission on August 21, 2007.

 Seeing that as being the partnership agreement I submitted a Georgia Open Records Request to the Augusta Law Department for the executed agreement.
 They didn’t have it.

 Deke Copenhaver NEVER signed a CORE agreement.
 It doesn’t exist.

 Yes, you read that correctly.
 The partnership for the $50 million TEE Center and Parking Deck complex does not exist!
 What does exist has some really shocking provisions that I think should have Augusta demanding big money from Mr. Simon’s LLC!